Philbywhizz/whizz80.com/content/project/status.md

 ## Project Sources

-All of the project's source code, schematics, documentation, etc are hosted at [Github](https://github.com/philbywhizz/whizz80)
+All of the project's source code, schematics, documentation, etc are hosted in a [Github](https://github.com/philbywhizz/whizz80) repository

 {{% notice info %}}
 Feel free to 'fork' the above repositories if you want to contribute to any of the code or documentation.
 Pull requests are most welcome.